Warm, intimate UES spot for authentic Neapolitan pizza and house-made pastas with standout hospitality; book ahead and expect NYC-moderate pricing.

 The room feels warm and intimate, a compact UES haven where staff know faces and first-timers get treated like friends.
 One diner raved, "They made us feel like family," while another praised the blistered Neapolitan crust and balanced seafood pastas.
 Expect cozy tables, a lively hum, and attentive owners who circulate with genuine care.
 The cooking leans classic Neapolitan rather than showy, with house-made pastas, slow-braised ragù, and pizzas anchored by San Marzano tomatoes and quality mozzarella.
 Highlights include linguine with clams, spicy rigatoni boscaiola, and the slow-cooked short rib sauces.
 Prices track with the neighborhood, but many feel the ingredients and execution justify the spend.
 Families are welcome: pizza, chicken parm, and simple pastas make it easy for kids, and there is gelato for dessert.
 Gluten-free pasta appears on request and vegetarians have options, though seating is tight at peak.
 Bring hungry kids for pizza and pasta comfort, but book ahead to avoid waits.

-Area: Affluent, residential-meets-commercial corridor with many locals and professionals; casual-chic dining culture.
+Area vibe: Affluent, residential-meets-commercial corridor with many locals and professionals; casual-chic dining culture.

 Safety: Generally safe, well-lit, steady foot traffic typical of Upper East Side avenues.

-Nearby: Near other Italian spots, cafes, bars; close to Second Ave Subway and major cross streets.
+What's nearby: Near other Italian spots, cafes, bars; close to Second Ave Subway and major cross streets.